DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 * `Tasks::Setup`: Takes care of loading our extensions/monkey patches to handle fork() and CPU profiling.
 * `Transport::*` (in <../lib/ddtrace/profiling/transport>): Implements transmission of profiling payloads to the Datadog agent or backend.
+* `TraceIdentifiers::*`: Used to retrieve trace id and span id from tracers, to be used to connect traces to profiles.
 * `BacktraceLocation`: Entity class used to represent an entry in a stack trace.
 * `Buffer`: Bounded buffer used to store profiling events.
 * `Exporter`: Writes profiling data to a given transport.